DarrenPaulWright/object-agent/docs/traverse.md

 <br><a name="traverse"></a>

 ## traverse(object, callback, [isOptimistic]) ⇒ <code>Boolean</code>
 > Traverses a nested object.
+Circular objects are only traversed once.

 **Returns**: <code>Boolean</code> - true if the callback function returns a truthy value for any path; otherwise, false.